“The Third of May 1808” by Francisco Goya

 “The Third of May 1808”

-This oil on canvas painting from 1814 is by the Spanish Romantic artist, Francisco Goya.
-It is titled “The Third of May 1808”, sometimes also referred to as “The Executions”.
-This may be Goya’s most famous piece and is considered by many to be one of the first pieces of ‘modern’ art.
+“The Third of May 1808” is an oil on canvas painting from 1814 by the Spanish Romantic artist, Francisco Goya.
+It is sometimes referred to as “The Executions”.
+This may be Goya’s most famous painting and is considered by many to be one of the first pieces of modern art.

-This along with its companion piece, “The Second of May 1808”, were commissioned by the provisional government of Spain to honor the Spanish resistance against the Napoleon and the French during the Peninsular War of 1807 to 1814.
+Both this painting and its companion piece, “The Second of May 1808”, were commissioned by the provisional government of Spain.
+They wanted to honor the Spanish resistance against Napoleon and the French during the Peninsular War of 1807 to 1814.

-The painting depicts a French firing squad aiming at their Spanish captives who are bathed in the light of a lantern just outside of Madrid.
+This painting depicts a horrible day in Spanish history.
+A French firing squad is aiming at their Spanish captives who are bathed in the light of a lantern just outside of Madrid.
 The captors are being executed for their uprising against the French after news spread that the Spanish royal family was going to be removed and sent to France.
 Hundreds of Spanish were killed that day by the French.

 “The Execution of Emperor Maximilian” by Édouard Manet